minoobeyzavi/Future-Projects/README.md

-# Project-Ideas
-Ideas for projects or blog posts
+# Ideas for projects or articles

 1- Social Media Happiness Metrics